North Burnaby: Shopping and amenities

-The Heights commercial district between Boundary Rd and Gamma Ave is a popular and vibrant North Burnaby shopping mecca with quite a few Italian, Portuguese and Chinese restaurants, delis, bakeries and barbershops.
+The Heights commercial district between Boundary Road and Gamma Avenue is home to several Italian, Portuguese and Chinese restaurants, delis, bakeries and barbershops.
 Brentwood Town Centre is a popular shopping centre located near the intersection of Willingdon Ave and Lougheed Highway.
-Madison Centre at Lougheed and Rosser, steps from Brentwood Town Centre, offers a number of shops and services, including Save-On-Foods and Winners stores.
+The nearby Madison Centre at Lougheed Highway and Rosser Avenue also contains a number of shops and services, including Save-On-Foods and Winners stores.
 There are two Safeway stores along Hastings Street — a recently rebuilt store at Hastings and Willingdon and a smaller Kensington store further east.

-Parks, scenic walks and activities
+Parks and recreation

-The historic Heights area north of Hastings still has a number of beautiful old homes representing the 1900s–1920s residential architecture and is well worth a stroll.
-There are several parks in North Burnaby — Confederation Park just west of Capitol Hill, Montrose Park on the shore of the Inlet noted for its birdwatching possibilities, Willingdon Heights Park off Douglas Road and Kensington Park with its ice skating arena and public golf facilities (pitch and putt).
-Just off Inlet Drive, as you leave the area heading towards Port Moody, there is a wonderful seashore park called Barnet Marine Park with a beach and great views of Belcarra Regional Park across the narrow passage.
+The historic Heights area north of Hastings still has a number of old homes representing the 1900s–1920s residential architecture.
+There are several parks in North Burnaby — for example, Confederation Park just west of Capitol Hill, Montrose Park on the shore of the Inlet a common venue for birdwatching, and Willingdon Heights Park off Douglas Road and Kensington Park with its ice skating arena and public golf facilities (pitch and putt).
+Just off Inlet Drive heading towards Port Moody, there is also a seashore park called Barnet Marine Park, with a beach that overlooks Belcarra Regional Park across the narrow passage.